aqgktaw2/alajialakmal.gith/_posts/projects/signals.md

 ---
 title: signals-analytics.com
-excerpt: Signals Analytics is a fast-growing business intelligence company.
-In my current role, I'm tasked with maintaining and developing new features / UI experiences to scale up their website.
+excerpt: Signals Analytics is a tech company that offers a next-generation advanced analytics platform that is used by many of the world’s leading consumer brands for optimizing their product portfolios.
+During my role as a Web Developer at Beacon Digital, I was tasked with building out Signals Analytics' website.
 coverImage: "/assets/projects/signals/cover.png"
 clientUrl: https://www.signals-analytics.com/
 date: 2021-03-07T18:43:31.186+00:00